 Where is the best location to stand when attending the NYC St. Patrick’s Day Parade?
 What time should I get there?

 As a spectator, what time should I arrive to attend the Parade?

 Will the Parade be canceled due to bad weather?

 Are there portable restrooms set up along the Parade route?

 Where can I get tickets to the grandstands?
 What is the cost of the tickets?

 P.O.
 Box 295 Woodlawn Station

 Bronx, NY 10470

 While the term “Business Casual” can mean different things in different countries, we ask that spectators seated in the grandstand be dressed professionally.
-Dress as if they were were going meet a dignitary, member of the clergy or a government official, because, you very well could.
+Dress as if they were going meet a dignitary, member of the clergy, or a government official, because, you very well could.